Shians/Nextflow-docs/docs/Operators.md

 ```

 ### mean
+Use `mean` to calculate the average of a set of values, such as mean coverage or expression.

 - **Input:** A channel emitting numeric items.
 - **Output:** A channel emitting the average (mean) value of all items.
-- **Use case:** Calculate the average of a set of values, such as mean coverage or expression.

 ```groovy
 Channel.of(2, 4, 6)
   .mean()